hacdias/fintracts/RESEARCH.md

 There are some other tools that do not necessarily fit the previous categories, but are worth mentioning.

-- **Eth2Vec** is a static analysis tool based on ML that identifies vulnerabilities in smart contracts by learning smart contract code via their EVM bytecode, assembly code and AST.
-Seems to have high throughput and accuracy, resistant to code rewrites.[^10.1145/3457337.3457841]
+**Eth2Vec**[^10.1145/3457337.3457841] is a static analysis tool based on Machine Learning techniques that identifies vulnerabilities in smart contracts.
+This tool is trained on learning smart contract code via their EVM bytecode, Assembly code and abstract syntax tree (AST).
+According to research, it has high throughput and accuracy, being also quite resistant to code rewrites and refactoring.

-- Solidifier: No F*.
-Encodes Solidity using Boogie for verification.
-Captures Solidity's memory model, lazy blockchain exploration and memory-precise verification harnesses.
-The author's evaluation shows that Solidifier provides a better speed-precision compromise than similar tools. https://doi.org/10.1145/3412841.3442051
+**Solidifier**[^10.1145/3412841.3442051] encodes Solidity using Boogie for verification.
+It captures Solidity's memory model and uses lazy blockchain exploration and memory-precise verification harnesses.
+The author's evaluation shows that Solidifier provides a better speed-precision compromise than similar tools.

--  Propose a new algorithm and tool (VeriSmart) to ensure arithmetic safety of smart contracts written in Solidity.
-This algorithm can infer hidden transaction invariants and leverage them during the verification process. https://doi.org/10.1109/SP40000.2020.00032
+**VeriSmart**[^10.1109/SP40000.2020.00032] is a tool that ensures arithmetic safety of smart contracts written in Solidity.
+This algorithm can infer hidden transaction invariants and leverage them during the verification process.

 ### State of F*